tldr-pages/tldr-pages-test-harness/CONTRIBUTING.md

 ## Project Structure

-### Bats
+### Test Cases

-The bulk of the code is in the `main.bats` file, which is a test suite that run over a given tldr client.
+Tests are maintained in `main.bats`, which all run run over a given tldr client.
 Read the [Bats documentation](https://bats-core.readthedocs.io/en/stable/writing-tests.html) for more information on how to write tests.

-In the `main.bats` file, there is a convention to prefix a test description with the compliance level it's associated with.
+In `main.bats`, there is a convention to prefix a test description with the compliance level it's associated with.
 There are currently three levels of compliance a specification can fall under.

 | | |
 |---|---|